vincentchu161/spell-vn-number/README.md

 - `negativeSign`: Negative sign (default: '-')
 - `pointSign`: Decimal point (default: '.')
 - `thousandSign`: Thousands separator (default: ',')
+- `capitalizeInitial`: Capitalize the first letter of the spelled number (default: false)
 - `keepOneZeroWhenAllZeros`: Controls how to handle redundant zeros (default: false); When the decimal part is all zeros, it will always remain a zero.
   - When `true`: '000.000' -> '0.0' (spelled: không chấm không)
   - When `false`: '000.000' -> '0.' (spelled: không)